Thursday's Scottish Gossip

-Scottish Gossip: Celtic, Johnston, Hyun-jun, Hibs, Doidge, Livingston, Sangare
+Scottish Gossip: Celtic, Johnston, Hyun-jun, Rangers, Goldson, Lawrence, Hibs, Doidge, St Johnstone, Livingston, Dundee

 Last updated on .From the section Scottish